 Organizational succession planning that lays out a system for how things will work when change occurs.

-As an example, our podcast host Tim Reitsma explains that in one company he worked for, the GM took time out for this strategic plan training.
+As an example, Tim explained that in one company he worked for, the GM took time out for this strategic plan training.
 The GM would, once a month, sit down with a group of new hires and run through the history, present, and future of the company.

 How can you do something like this?
-Tim suggested making an OPP—one-page plan.
+Tim suggested making a OPP—one page plan.
 This can help you summarize your organization’s goals and focus on the bigger picture.

 Employee Development Plan